peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 </v-clicks>

 <!--
-at first is union, merged type.<br>
+at first is union, merged type.

-top half code is an Example A function that accepts both integers and<br>
+You've probably seen it on Haskell or TypeScript.

-floats bottom one is Union objects can be tested for equality with other union objects.
+Top half code is an Example A function that accepts both integers and floats bottom one is Union objects can be tested for equality with other union objects.
 -->

 ---